Squint: Causes, Symptoms and Treatment

 - Weakness of the eye muscles or problem with the nerves in the eye muscles

-- Blurred or poor vision caused due to cataract, corneal scars, glaucoma, refractive errors, optic nerve disease, retinal disease, tumours of the eye etc.
+- Your vision can be seriously affected due to cataract, glaucoma, corneal scars, optic nerve disease, refractive errors, tumors of the eye, retinal disease etc.

 Symptoms of Squint